Resolution of The Linear-Bounded Automata Question: Introduction

+Indeed, the following is our first main result: \begin{theorem} Let $S(n)\geq n$ be a space-constructible function.
+Then there is a language $L_d$ such that but That is, \end{theorem}

-Restricting our attention to the {\it LBA question}, only the restricted case, i.e. the Turing machines are limited to one-way case but not two-way, was shown by Hopcroft and Ullman \cite{HU67} that the nondeterministic models are more power than deterministic models.
-However for two-way Turing machines of all other complexity classes it is an open question as to whether or not the deterministic and nondeterministic models are equivalent, i.e. the general LBA question.
-In this work, we will use the technique of diagonalization together the well-known Immerman-S\'{e}nizergues theorem to resolve this fundament open question.
-Specifically, we will use such technique which will be further used in author's future and upcoming work \cite{Lin21}, i.e. of using an universal nondeterministic Turing machine to diagonalize over all single-tape deterministic Turing machine of space complexity $S(n)$.
-Our first main contribution is the following
+Focus our attention on the LBA question; only the limited case, i.e., the Turing machines are limited to the one-way case but not the two-way, was shown in \cite{HU67} that the nondeterministic models are more powerful than deterministic models.
+However, for two-way Turing machines of all other complexity classes, it is an open question as to whether or not the deterministic and nondeterministic models are equivalent.
+In fact, set $S(n)=n$; then the above Theorem \ref{theorem1} immediately yields a proof of a negative answer to the LBA question: